supravatm/magento2-fake-data-api/README.md

 ## 🧑‍💻 Development Notes

-* Uses [FakerPHP](https://fakerphp.github.io/) for data generation
+* Uses [FakerPHP](https://fakerphp.org/) for data generation
 * Data is **returned via API response** only (does not save to DB by default)
-* You can extend `MockDataManagement.php` to insert generated entities into Magento DB
+* You can extend `MockDataRepository.php` to insert generated entities into Magento DB

 ---